 “Doing a gloss on your hair is the perfect solution,” Ionato says.
 “Using warmer tones will help balance how your hair appears in the dull, cooler lighting, while golden, richer tones help your hair look shiny and less opaque.”
 With a quick tone treatment done in the sink, a shift in hair color can make skin pigment look less dull and gray and make eyes pop, she notes.

 So we’re calling it: Gloss treatments are the unsung heroes of the hair-color world — but not for long.
-Because after you check out these transformational hair looks from some of L.A.’s top colorists, ahead, you, me, and everyone we know will be bombarding salons to get in on the action — and emerging with shinier hair, just in time for the holidays.
+Because after you check out these transformational hair looks from some of L.A.’s top colorists, ahead, you, me, and everyone we know will be bombarding salons to get in on the action — and emerging with shinier hair.